moebiussurfing/ofxColorManager/README.md

   * Your user kit is ready to use on the ofxColorClient player.

 * **Gradient Designer**:
-  * Auto-generates a gradient from each palette.
+  * Auto-generates the gradient for each palette.
-  * Exposes an available extra pickable color.
+  * Exposes the gradient and an available extra pickable color.
+  * Tweackeable by curves for spread distribution.

 ## Modes

 #### 1. **Powered Standalone Mode**: